awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 When you create a target tracking scaling policy, you can specify the number of seconds that it takes for a newly launched instance to warm up\.
 Until its specified warm\-up time has expired, an instance is not counted toward the aggregated metrics of the Auto Scaling group\.

-While scaling out, we do not consider instances that are warming up as part of the current capacity of the group\.
+While scaling out, we do not consider instances that are warming up as part of the current capacity of the group so that the metrics are not affected by higher resource usage at startup\.
 This ensures that we don't add more instances than you need\.

 While scaling in, we consider instances that are terminating as part of the current capacity of the group\.
 Therefore, we don't remove more instances from the Auto Scaling group than necessary\.